 Tornado Preparedness: What to Do in a Tornado

-Unfortunately, tornadoes are difficult to predict but we've pulled together the following tips to help you stay safe in these serious storms.
+Unfortunately, tornadoes are difficult to predict but we've pulled together the following tips on tornado preparedness to help you stay safe in these serious storms.

-First things first – fortify your home, protect your family
+First things first – fortify your home, help protect your family

 - Shake: Reinforce by adding more nails